 Price: $$ Expensive but good value and lots included in the fares.

-Included features: Most excursions (one for almost every port) including gratuities, biking and hiking tours, independent use of bicycles, plus transfers, pre-paid on-board gratuities, beer, wine and soft drinks with lunch and dinner, continental breakfast served in cabins, bottles water in cabins, WiFi.
+Included features: Most excursions (at least one for every port) including gratuities, biking and hiking tours, independent use of bicycles, plus transfers, pre-paid on-board gratuities, beer, wine and soft drinks with lunch and dinner, continental breakfast served in cabins, bottled water in cabins, WiFi, airport transfers.
 More in-depth excursions are available at an extra cost through the DiscoverMORE program focusing on art, local history, culture and food.

-Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and the upper and/or lower Danube, Dutch and Belgian waterways, and new for 2017, the French combination of the Rhone and Soane when the EMERALD LIBERTE arrives.
-Also in 2017, Portugal’s Douro will be added with the EMERALD RADIANCE.
+Itineraries: Thus far the 8- to 11-day itineraries cover the Rhine, Moselle, Main and the upper and/or lower Danube, Dutch and Belgian waterways, and recently added, the French combination of the Rhone and Soane with the EMERALD LIBERTE.
+Also added is Portugal’s Douro with the EMERALD RADIANCE.
 Some cruises include an initial hotel stay and others not.
-A Bucharest-to-Nuremburg cruise tour lasts 17 days.
-The cruising season may begin as early as March for some itineraries and ends in October, while the final 15-day Amsterdam-Budapest cruise extends into late November.
+Cruises Amsterdam-Budapest or v.v. last 15 days.
+The cruising season may begin as early as April for some itineraries and ends in October, while the final 15-day Amsterdam-Budapest cruise sails in December.
 Consider either combing two river cruises for a longer European stay, or if feeling independent, add city stays before and/or after the river portion in Amsterdam, Paris, Nice, Lisbon, Madrid, Budapest or Munich.
 If booked through the line, transfers will be included.
 St. Petersburg-Moscow 12 days began in 2018 with three departures aboard the ROSSIA.
 Emerald offers 16- and 19-day cruise tours for Vietnam, Cambodia, 7 nights on the Mekong River (MEKONG NAVIGATOR) and 2 nights cruising on Halong Bay.
 Also, in Myanmar beginning in 2019, 14-day cruise tours operate between Mandalay (2 nights) and Yangon (2 nights) spend 9 nights on the Irrawaddy aboard the IRRAWADDY EXPLORER.
 Adriatic cruises begins in 2019 with the 36-passenger Adriatic Princess II, plus Egypt (11 days) with Jordan added if desired (15 days).

-2016 saw the start of two (thre4e in 2017) Asian river cruises combined with hotel stays: 16-day Highlights of Cambodia and Vietnam and a Mekong River Cruise. *See Asian Riverboat Cruises below.
+2016 saw the start of two (three in 2017) Asian river cruises combined with hotel stays: 16-day Highlights of Cambodia and Vietnam and a Mekong River Cruise. *See Asian Riverboat Cruises below.

 Why Go?
 A European river cruise introduces you in the space of a week or so to several different cultures, long histories, and scenic delights with one unpacking and one packing chore.
 Asian river cruising is the least stressful way to see diverse culturally-rich countries.